Outlanders (manga): Production

-Outlanders was written and illustrated by Johji "George" Manabe.
+Outlanders was written and illustrated by Johji Manabe.
 As early as junior high school, he was creating fantasy and science fiction art including beautiful girls with swords and large, highly detailed spaceships.
 Outlanders began as a project while he was in vocational school.
 During his attendance, Manabe submitted some of his manga work to Tokyo-based publisher Hakusensha.
 One of his stories was featured its Monthly ComiComi magazine's readers contest in 1984 and Outlanders began serialization in the same publication within a year.
 Outlanders debuted in the January 1985 issue.

 Manabe felt he had been given ample time to conceptualize and frame the narrative.
 Outlanders was his first attempt at space opera, a genre of which he had long been a fan.
 The author took inspiration from numerous science fiction properties, specifically the original Star Wars Trilogy, the Lensman series, and Flash Gordon.
 His editors requested "an action story full of monsters, mayhem, and destruction."
 This is partly reflected in the manga's earlier chapters, which showcase considerable more violence than its remainder.
 However, because Manabe was not very fond of monsters, he compromised by creating the living, Biomech warships.
-He did not initially plan for the crafts to be biological organsims.
+He did not initially plan for the crafts to be biological organisms.
 For instance, one imperial battleship began as an altered Macross spacecraft before several redesigns gave it an increasingly organic appearance.
 Manabe simplified writing the plot as a war between Earth and the Santovasku Empire that would end with one winner and one loser, but did have some difficulty with getting the conflicts within each faction to "mesh."
 Regarding the characters, Manabe found it challenging to develop each one's complex personality, so he "pretty much let them do their own thing" and "decided they could play their own roles as they pleased."
 Kahm was the first character Manabe proposed for the editors, basing her art design on a sketch from his design school days.
 As he lacked experience in clothing design prior to Outlanders, he remarked that "getting the characters and the Santovasku Army suited up was a real nightmare."